 3) The NPN-SP/NPN-OP sends NPN-SC registration response message to the NPN-SC including the authentication result (e.g. success or failure), the new identity, authorized available management capabilities information and other attributes which are part of the context information of the vertical.

-Editor's note: The outcome of management capability exposure governance in FS_NSCE study item will be taken into consideration for identifying the authorized available management capabilities information in step 3).

 5.2.3 Conclusion

-Editor's Note: This clause provides the conclusion from the aspect of impact on normative work.